alisyedali000/alisyedali000/README.md

 - 👋 Hi there!
-I'm Ali Syed Ali, an iOS developer passionate about creating awesome apps and contributing to open-source projects.
+I'm Syed Ahmad, an iOS developer passionate about creating awesome apps and contributing to open-source projects.
 - 🔭 I’m currently working on enhancing my iOS development skills and exploring new technologies in the mobile app space.
 - 🌱 I’m currently learning advanced Swift techniques and diving deeper into iOS frameworks such as SwiftUI and Combine.
 - 👯 I’m looking to collaborate on exciting open-source iOS projects where I can contribute my skills and learn from others in the community.